Dhol (film)

-Dhol (Drum) is a 2007 Indian Hindi-language comedy thriller film directed by Priyadarshan and produced by Percept Picture Company.
+Dhol (Drum) is a 2007 Indian Hindi-language buddy comedy thriller film directed by Priyadarshan and produced by Percept Picture Company.
 A remake of the 1990 Malayalam film In Harihar Nagar, which was already remade in Hindi in 1992 as Parda Hai Parda, the film stars Tusshar Kapoor, Sharman Joshi, Kunal Khemu, Rajpal Yadav, Tanushree Dutta, and Om Puri in lead roles, whilst Arbaaz Khan, Abhimanyu Singh, Payal Rohatgi, Murali Sharma, Asrani and Tiku Talsania feature in supporting roles.
 Released on 21 September 2007, it received mixed responses from critics upon release and succeeded at the box office.

 Plot

 Martand "Maru" Dhamdere, Pankaj "Pakya" Tiwari, Sameer "Sam" Arya, and Gautam "Goti" Sisodia are roommates in Pune who are bound together by their ambition to make it big in life with the least effort possible.
 Each one tries his hand at finding a shortcut to success but ends up being in even deeper trouble.
 Things get worse when the four decide to take some desperate measures to end their misery once and for all.
-They take loans from Martand’s maternal uncle at very high interest.
+They take loans from Martand's maternal uncle at very high interest.

 They believe the only way to get rich without working hard is to marry a wealthy girl.
 As luck would have it, a rich girl named Ritu arrives in their neighborhood with her grandparents.
 All four set out with their individual plans to marry her but end up discovering a shocking truth.
 Ritu came to the city to find out about her brother's, Rahul, killers.

 All four of them try to impress Ritu, and they discover that Rahul died along with his friend Jaishankar "Jai" Yadav.
 They try hard, and finally, Pankaj decides to marry Ritu.
 Soon before marriage, Ritu finds the secret that Rahul and Jai were in contact with a notorious gang leader, Zikomo.
 Ritu finds that the four were bluffing all the time just to impress her, and so she starts avoiding them.

 One day Zikomo finds them and kidnaps Ritu and her grandparents.
 He asks for them to hand over a drum he has been after (which got Rahul and Jai into trouble in the first place) if they want to see him alive, but Ritu's family members do not know about any drum.
 He confesses to killing Rahul and Jai.
 A fight ensues and Zikomo is killed in a self-explosion in the end.
 Meanwhile, Ritu hands over the drum, and the four of them find it filled with money, realizing that Zikomo was after the money and not the drum.
 They run behind Ritu's car after she leaves, as the film ends.